You’ve probably heard of the Mayan ruins of Tulum in Mexico, right?

 Main Tulum pyramids and important structures

-Pyramid el Castillo:
+Pyramid el Castillo

 The Castillo (or castle) is the building that really gets you gawking.

-Temple of the Frescoes:
+Temple of Frescoes

 The Templo de los Frescos (Temple of the Frescoes or Paintings) is also noteworthy.